silvioinpixels/Decentralised_World/README.md

-Hi mom, hello dear subconsciousness, big up r/ethfinance and Vitalik - send unicorns to rave at 2.0 launch.
+Hi to mom, my dear subconsciousness, Vitalik, and beautiful souls I meet tnx to crypto.